pythonhealthdatascience/pydesrap_mms/docs/hsma_changes.md

 ### Tests

-The file `test_model.py` includes various tests which check the model is functioning as expected.
+The files `test_unittest.py` and `test_backtest.py` include various tests which check the model is functioning as expected.
 For example, checking that:

 * It is not possible to add new attributes to the parameter class.
 * Invalid inputs to `Model()` return an `ValueError`.
 * Results from the model (e.g. wait time, utilisation) are not negative.
 * No results are recorded during any warm-up period.
 * Adjusting parameters decreases wait time as expected.

+### Summary statistics

+The `summary_stats()` function is used to find the overall results from across the trials - so the mean, standard deviation and 95% confidence interval for each performance metric.

+It can also be applied to other results dataframes if desired.

 ### Other minor changes